3.8 Open-Ended Survey

 Description

-Open-ended surveys ask questions and let respondents answer in their own words rather than picking from a list.
-The output is free text — sentences, paragraphs, or fragments — collected at scale across a target audience.
-Bradburn, Sudman, and Wansink describe open-ended formats as the right choice when you don’t yet know what the answer categories should be (Asking Questions, Ch.
-5).
-The method produces qualitative data structured for theming, not for counting.
+Open-ended surveys let respondents answer in their own words rather than picking from a list.
+The output is free text — sentences, paragraphs, or fragments — collected at scale across a target audience, then read for themes rather than tallied.
+They are the right choice when you don’t yet know what the answer categories should be: a closed-ended list can only return the options you already thought of, so it cannot surface a problem or phrasing you didn’t anticipate.

-The open/closed pivot is load-bearing.
 Open-ended and closed-ended surveys are not interchangeable — they answer different questions.
 Use open-ended when you’re still discovering: when the categories don’t exist yet, when you need respondent language verbatim, or when an unexpected theme would change your direction.
 Use closed-ended when you already know the categories and need to measure how big each one is.
-Running them in the wrong order — closed-ended before open-ended — locks you into pre-existing assumptions and erases the surprises that justify the survey in the first place.
-This is also why open-ended sits in Generative Market Research and closed-ended sits in Evaluative Market Experiment: the two are tools for different stages of the same investigation.
+Running them in the wrong order — closed-ended before open-ended — locks you into your existing assumptions and hides the surprises you ran the survey to find.

 How to